Home

 Clyde E. Pring

-Son Clyde E. Pring (1881-1968) was born in 1881.
-He was a specialist in boiler-making and inspection, working in the areas of motive power and machinery.
+He was a high school graduate but may not have attended college.
+He became a specialist in boiler-making and inspection, working in the areas of motive power and machinery.

-He saw an opportunity in the Central American nation of Panama and on June 8, 1906, at the age of 25, was appointed to the position of boilermaker in the construction of the Panama Canal.
+Clyde saw an opportunity in the Central American nation of Panama and on June 8, 1906, at the age of 25, was appointed to the position of boilermaker in the construction of the Panama Canal.
 He arrived there on June 15, 1906, and his first assignment was "motive power and machinery."

 Among other things, he was involved with the technical details of the monumental "Culebra Cut," today known as the "Gaillard Cut," a nine-mile long, 300-foot-wide channel that involved removal of many million cubic yards of earth.